 - Wungening Aboriginal Corporation

-A strengths-based participatory action research (PAR) framework will be employed to increase Aboriginal consumers’ access to needle and syringe programs (NSPs) to reduce the harm associated with illicit drugs due to unsafe injecting behaviours.
-A comprehensive suite of five Aboriginal consumer-led and co-designed interventions will be trialled incorporating educational, environmental, behavioural, and policy strategies.
-Interventions will develop a community education and awareness campaign about harm reduction service availability and purpose; a peer referral program for accessing NSPs and health promotion activities; a framework for a holistic service model incorporating NSPs; increased cultural security of NSPs; and increased service availability for Aboriginal consumers.
-An Aboriginal Advisory Group and Co-design Working Group established during Healthway exploratory research (see project: Increasing Aboriginal Peoples' Use of Services that Reduce Harm from Illicit Drugs) will guide project activities.
+Using a strengths-based participatory action research (PAR) framework, the Healthy Blood, Healthy Body research project (formerly the Aboriginal consumer-led strategies to reduce harms from illicit drug use project) will seek to increase access to needle and syringe programs (NSPs) for Aboriginal and Torres Strait Islander peoples who inject drugs in the Perth metropolitan area to reduce the harms associated with injecting drug use.
+A comprehensive suite of five Aboriginal and Torres Strait Islander consumer-led and co-designed interventions will be trialled incorporating educational, environmental, behavioural, and policy strategies.
+Interventions will include: 1) a community education and awareness campaign about harm reduction, 2) a peer referral pilot program for accessing NSPs, 3) a framework for a holistic and integrated service model, 4) increasing the cultural security of NSPs, and 5) increased NSP service availability for Aboriginal and Torres Strait Islander consumers.
+An Aboriginal Advisory Group and a Co-Design Working Group, established during the Healthway exploratory research project (see Increasing Aboriginal Peoples' Use of Services that Reduce Harm from Illicit Drugs), will guide the project activities.

 This research is supported by funding from a Healthway Health Promotion Intervention Research Grant.